Vend AT THE

 Load in begins at 8am, the market runs 10am-4pm, and we’re loaded out by 6pm.

-*There is typically no public wifi, running water, or electricity available for these outdoor events.
+*There is on site wifi, running water, or electricity available for these outdoor events.

 Businesses who are ONLY RESALE of new items - i.e. thrifted/vintage is resale but also a sustainable practice and is allowable.
 Reselling new items, boutique-style, or items purchased wholesale and directly reselling would not be allowed.
 This also includes direct sales/MLM.